 - 28. Sections 21 and 24 of the Osteopaths Act 1993 do not provide an express power for the Committee to impose interim conditions of practice upon an osteopath.
-However, the Committee may consider whether to accept Undertakings offered by the osteopath rather than imposing an Interim Suspension Order. - 29.
-If considering Undertakings, the Committee should have regard to PracticeNote 2014/01, Consideration of Undertakings at Interim Suspension Order Hearings. - 30.
-Undertakings must be a solemn written promise made by the osteopath to the Committee as to the conduct of their practice and future behaviour.
-The written Undertakings must be compliant with the requirements set out in Practice Note 2014/01.

-31. Before agreeing Undertakings, the Committee must be satisfied that they are sufficient to protect the public.
-If the Committee is not so satisfied, it should consider making an Interim Suspension Order.
+However, the Committee may consider whether to accept undertakings offered by the osteopath rather than imposing an interim suspension order. - 29.
+If considering undertakings, the Committee should have regard to GOsC's Practice Note for the Consideration of Undertakings at Interim Suspension Order Hearings. - 30.
+Undertakings must be a solemn written promise made by the osteopath to the Committee explaining the conduct of their practice and future behaviour.
+The written undertakings must be compliant with the requirements set out in the practice note. - 31.
+Before agreeing undertakings, the Committee must be satisfied that they are sufficient to protect the public.
+If the Committee is not satisfied, it should consider making an interim suspension order.